 It is humbling when we finally see we need God, that our own way is completely off target and self-serving.
 We blame God for our problems as if we know better than He, or are somehow wiser.
 We seek every answer, idea, or new thing that fancies, except the central truth we try to avoid.
 Yet, in all this He still loves us with mercy beyond imagination.

 We wander, sometimes far indeed, until Redemption is received.
 How wonderful to have this emptiness filled.
 The security and completeness of ones self is in He who fashioned us.
 It is a joy beyond anything one could express.
-It is not too good to be true, or a nice story or idea.
-In this free acceptance of God we rejoice ever more daily in Christ’s unbounded love.
+It is not too good to be true, a nice story, or idea.
+In this free acceptance of God we rejoice daily in Christ’s unbounded love.
 Praise God for the gift of His Son Jesus Christ.

 Artwork© Jeffrey M Green.

 How can I pray for you?
 You may connect with me at firstname.lastname@example.org.

 "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 John 3:16.